Travel Guidebooks Are Dead.

-Travel guidebooks are heavy, expensive, mostly out-of-date, full of useless information, and lack personality.
+Travel guidebooks are bulky, expensive, mostly out-of-date, full of useless information, and lack personality.

 Why Travel Guidebooks are Better than Travel Blogs

 1. Travel guidebooks give you researched facts.

 Guidebook writers do the hard, unglamorous work of researching the history, cultural facts, and practical information about the places they write about.

 Travel bloggers pull a cursory tidbit or two from Wikipedia and spend more time researching the most Insta-worthy photo spots.